isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-homemade-fruit-fly-trap.markdown

 slug: /homemade-fruit-fly-trap/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 How would you love a homemade fruit fly trap?
 At times, you may find your compound or house, especially the kitchen, overtaken by a swarm of fruit flies.
 - This will upset you.
 Fruit flies will make your house look messy and unkempt.
 *Maybe you have even tried to remove the attractants of these fruit flies without succeeding?
-In this article, I've discussed the top fruit fly traps you can DIY.Â *
+In this article, I've discussed the top fruit fly traps you can DIY. *
-*Homemade fruit fly traps may include vinegar (apple cider vinegar - that also kills fleasÂ or white vinegar), using old wine or beer bottle, fruits/fruits peel jar, dish soap, banana jar, red wine trick, paper cone & old/rotten fruits and heated milk/sugar &pepper.Â *
+*Homemade fruit fly traps may include vinegar (apple cider vinegar - that also kills fleas or white vinegar), using old wine or beer bottle, fruits/fruits peel jar, dish soap, banana jar, red wine trick, paper cone & old/rotten fruits and heated milk/sugar &pepper. *
 [amazon bestseller="Best Fruit Fly Killer" items="2" template="table"]
 Read Also:
 [Flying Ants vs. Termites](https://pestpolicy.com/flying-ants-vs-termites/)